Hi there. So you’ve found my blog. Well, I’m thrilled to have you here, welcome.

 My blog, originally named BattleMum, was started as a parenting and lifestyle blog during the last few months of my maternity leave but changed focus last year when I realised I loved writing about our travels more than I did about the parenting side of things.
 Writing posts about travelling get my juices flowing and my fingers typing, and when you find joy in something you gotta go with it, right.
 Then came a scary name change to Passports and Adventures.
 I felt I needed something that reflected the nature of the blog and so a new name was born.

 We are very much a wanderlust family.
-Mr Passports and I were always keen to travel pre-Alex and, while we enjoyed new cities and cultures, I have to admit we were a bit lazy about where we went, sticking to Europe.
-Having seen my sister-in-law continue to travel with two, three, four, five and now six babies in tow, we decided to follow her lead when our son came along and to carry on enjoying travelling with our son along for the ride.
-And we’ve even become more adventurous with trips to New York and Yellowstone under our belts.
+Mr Passports and I were always keen to travel pre-kids and, while we enjoyed new cities and cultures, I have to admit we were a bit lazy about where we went, sticking to Europe.
+Having seen my sister-in-law continue to travel with two, three, four, five, six and now seven babies in tow, we decided to follow her lead when our son came along and to carry on enjoying travelling with our son along for the ride.
+And we’ve even become more adventurous with trips to New York, Yellowstone and South East Asia under our belts.

 Some of our holidays have been package holidays, some are stay-cations and some are to far-flung destinations.
 We also enjoy days out to both popular and less well-known places.
 We have a long family travel bucket list and our long-term plan is to work our way through it.
 We want to discover the world together as a family, while sharing our experiences with my readers.
 So, I do hope you’ll come along for the ride and become inspired to travel more, even with your babies and toddlers.
 Because it CAN be done!